Topgolf Las Vegas opens up shop, just off the fabulous Strip, bringing their brand of Golf Entertainment to the masses, of tourist!

 In the Yard, there are BIG ASS screens, Sports Book style featuring live broadcasts.
 The chairs were very comfortable, and I enjoyed sitting down relaxing while my girls played some bean bag toss (I hate calling it corn hole) and had their first experience with a bar-style shuffleboard game.

 Across from the yard sits the range where you get your first real glimpse of the action.
 It very dark inside the bays so I brightened the photos up otherwise this would have looked like a silhouette.

 We had been waiting about 10min when I received a text:

 Talking about taking advantage of technology.

-We were escorted by Nicholas to our bay where he introduced us to out Bay host, who I apologize for not remembering her name, and she took over from there explaining how everything works and getting us all logged into the system so we could play the games they offer.
+Nicholas escorted us to our bay where he introduced us to out Bay host.
+I apologize for not remembering her name.
+She took over from there explaining how everything works and getting us all logged into the system so we could play the games they offer.

-I’m looking forward to the next time I venture over to Topgolf Las Vegas, the staff was awesome, the golf was practical and fun and most importantly I need to get my ass to the upper levels just to see what’s going on up there.
-I’ll certainly be hitting up the wife for a night out or at least start hitting up the management personal at my work and suggest a “company outing”
+I’m looking forward to the next time I venture over to Topgolf Las Vegas, the staff was excellent, the golf was practical and fun, and most importantly I need to get my ass to the upper levels just to see what’s going on up there.
+I’ll certainly be hitting up the wife for a night out or at least start hitting up the management personnel at my work and suggest a “company outing.”